chrtrap/sequence-game/README.md

 Features
 --------

--   **Single-Player Mode**: Challenge yourself against a sophisticated computer opponent.
+-   **Single-Player Mode**: Test yourself against a challenging computer opponent.
 -   **Graphical User Interface**: Experience an intuitive and user-friendly interface designed with Pygame.
 -   **Realistic Gameplay**: Experience the authentic rules and gameplay of the original Sequence board game.